 Usually located near curbs and driveways as the seeds blow in from neighbouring properties.

 Normally occurs in older more established neighbourhoods and lawns

 Crabgrass treatments are classified as “Pre-emergent” with corn gluten and “Post-emergent” by hand pulling.

 Pre-emergent can only be done in the spring before the seeds germinate.

-Our treatment targets the entire lawn and not just the specific areas that crabgrass is growing and/or tends to grow.
+Our spring treatment targets the entire lawn and not just the specific areas that crabgrass is growing and/or tends to grow.